What is this?

 Continued on: Part three/ Part four/Part five

-• 8 Responses to “My Story as an African Immigrant:Part two”
+No Responses to “My Story as an African Immigrant:Part two”

-1. gal africana Says:
+1. gal africana says:

 Been there done that.
 There and that being: no one wants to be your friend.
 I couldn’t for the life of me figure out what I was doing wrong…I thought it was because I was so hideously ugly people couldn’t stand looking at me or that I smelt or…it’s funny the rationalization we go through to explain the hurtful behaviors of others.
 Like you, I ended up doing the angry thing…which like you experienced, only ostracizes one even MORE.
 Those days were TOUGH…would not wish them on my worst enemy…funny though, that those very experiences may very well be the reason I like who I am today.
 There aren’t enough personal stories out there bearing witness to the enormous difficulty it is to relocate…DO TELL!